Does Harvard referencing use academic citations?

 Finally, as our short reader on citation types explains in more detail, there are four types of citation that students will likely have to use when referencing in the Harvard style.
 Each type has a different function in academic writing, and each is included within an essay with slightly variable formatting:

 - Integral citations

 - Non-integral citations

 - Secondary citations

-Not all of the reference elements or citation types explored in this lesson are needed in every referencing situation, which can be confusing for students.
-To learn more about these concepts and about formatting accurate Harvard style citations, continue reading with Lesson 2.
-At this point, you may also wish to unlock, download and complete our Lesson 1 Worksheet to check your understanding.
+Not all of the reference elements or citation types explored in this chapter are needed in every referencing situation, which can be confusing for students.
+To learn more about these concepts and about formatting accurate Harvard style citations, continue reading with Chapter 2.
+At this point, you may also wish to unlock, download and complete our Chapter 1 Worksheet to check your understanding.

 Academic Marker (2022) Adding Harvard Citations.
 Available at: https://academicmarker.com/academic-guidance/referencing/referencing-styles/harvard-style/adding-harvard-citations/ (Accessed: Date Month Year).